 Regardless of the technique you use, safety and effectiveness are the key factors you need to consider.
-But all these depends on how you prepare beforehand.
+But all this depends on how you prepare beforehand.

 Blow Your Nose

-It would help if you blew your nose to make sure the trimmer or laser effectively removes the nasal hair.
+It would help if you blew your nose to make sure the nose hair trimmer or nose hair laser effectively removes the hair.
 Blowing out your nose facilitates the removal of debris and accumulated mucous.